saeid-p/container-notes/README.md

   - To enter a running container, attach a new shell process to a running container called foo, use: `docker exec -it foo /bin/bash`

 ## [Dockerfile](https://docs.docker.com/engine/reference/builder/)
 A Dockerfile is a file that defines a set of instructions that creates an image.
 Each instruction in the Dockerfile creates a layer in the image.
 For the most part, when you rebuild the image, only the layers that have changed are rebuilt.
-The Dockerfile can be distributed to others, allowing them to recreate a new image in the same way you created it.
-While this allows you to distribute the instructions on how to create the image, the primary way to distribute your image is to publish it to a registry.
+The Dockerfile can be distributed to others, allowing them to recreate a new image as you created it.
+While this allows you to distribute the instructions on creating the image, the primary way to distribute your image is to publish it to a registry.

+- Build an image based on a Dockerfile: `docker build -t saeid-image:image-tag .`
+- Run an instance of the image using `docker run -d --name saeid-container -p 8080:8080 saeid-image:image-tag`

 ## [Docker Compose](https://docs.docker.com/compose/)
 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.
 Then, with a single command, you create and start all the services from your configuration.
-Compose works in all environments; production, staging, development, testing, as well as CI workflows.
+Compose works in all environments: production, staging, development, testing, and CI workflows.
 It also has commands for managing the whole lifecycle of your application:
 - Start, stop, and rebuild services
 - View the status of running services
 - Stream the log output of running services